iq-motion-control/iq-module-communication-doc/docs/tutorials/up12_initial_configuration.rst

     Sampling Zero Angle

-With all of this set, the motor will now respond properly to X, Y and Throttle commands sent to it via packed control messages explained in :ref:`controlling_pulsing`.
+With all of this set, the motor will now respond properly to X, Y and Throttle commands sent to it via packed control messages explained in :ref:`controlling_ifci`.
+A final setup step is required that is aircraft dependent which is torque angle offset correction.
+This is explained in :ref:`Underactuated Propeller Torque Angle Correction<correcting_underactuated_torque>`.